New York State Law

 S 2.30 Training requirements for peace officers.

-1. Every peace officer in the state of New York, appointed after the
+1. Every peace officer in the state of New York must successfully

-successfully complete a training program, a portion of which shall be
+complete a training program, a portion of which shall be prescribed by

-The segment prescribed by the employer for his employees shall be
+The segment prescribed by the employer for its employees shall be

 comprised of subjects, and the hours each is to be taught, relating to